WordPress.org vs WordPress.com: Differences, Benefits & FAQs

 WordPress.org Benefits

-A website on this platform will let you be the driver and give complete control of it.
-Above this, it’s 100% customizable, i.e. you can make your website as you like.
+A website on this platform will let you be the driver and give you complete control of it.
+Above this, it’s 100% customizable, i.e., you can make your website as you like.
 Here are some benefits that you get for using this platform:

-- You own the website and its data.
-No one else can intrude and turn off your site for any mis-comply of website content.
+• You own the website and its data.
+No one else can intrude and turn off your site for any misuse of website content.
 However, your content can be denied by search engines & social platforms if it doesn’t comply with their policy.
 However, this is out of the context of this post.

-- You can add custom plugins(paid & free) on your website.
-There are over 55,000 plugins to choose from the WordPress plugin directory.
-There’s are a handful of plugins for everything.
-If you don’t find anything suiting your choice, you can have a custom plugin for your website for doing exactly what you are looking for.
+• You can add custom plugins(paid & free) to your website.
+There are over 55,000 plugins to choose from in the WordPress plugin directory.
+There are a handful of plugins for everything.
+If you don’t find anything suiting your choice, you can have a custom plugin for your website to do exactly what you are looking for.
 Here’s a guide for developing a custom plugin for your website.

-- If you want to integrate Google Adsense, you can make money from the self-hosted wordpress website.
-Not only this, but you can also integrate any ads programs like Media.net, Propeller Ads, or any CPM ad-based network for that matter.
+• If you want to integrate Google Adsense, you can make money from the self-hosted wordpress website.
+Not only this, but you can also integrate any ad programs like Media.net, Propeller Ads, or any CPM ad-based network for that matter.
 Making money online was never so easy.

-- You can make use of self-hosted wordpress to create an online store to sell your digital goods.
-You can even use Shopify too, but that’s not even close to what you can do with WP.
+• You can make use of self-hosted wordpress to create an online store to sell your digital goods.
+You can even use Shopify, but that’s not even close to what you can do with WP.

 WordPress.org Cons

-Against the benefits you get for using this platform, there are very few cons.
-Cons are just in terms of preference there are none in my views.
+Against the benefits you get from using this platform, there are very few cons.
+Cons are just in terms of preference.
+There are none, in my view.
 However, depending on budget and point of view, I could figure out the following cons of using wp.org

-- You need to buy a domain and web hosting for your website, which would cost you $10-$15 a month initially.
-However, once you grow in numbers, the pricing plans would vary in numbers too.
+• You need to buy a domain and web hosting for your website, which would cost you $10-$15 a month initially.
+However, once you grow in numbers, the pricing plans will vary in numbers, too.
 But wouldn’t you earn enough to cover those expenses?
 Of course, you will.
 To ease your budget, Bluehost(featured WP hosting provider) gives a free domain with any hosting plan.

-- Since this platform gives you complete control, you will be managing everything.
+• Since this platform gives you complete control, you will be managing everything.
 From installation to updates, you will get your hands dirty in this.
-It’s easy as blinking an eye.
+It’s as easy as blinking an eye.
 Most hosting providers like Bluehost, Hostgator, SiteGround, DreamHost, Kinsta & Inmotion Hosting provide a one-click WP install.

-WP is free, it’s an open-source project maintained and run by a whole community.
+WP is free; it’s an open-source project maintained and run by a community.
 So the only thing you have to spend on Web-hosting(you get a free domain, remember?)

 This cost depends on what business you are aiming to get into.
-Whether it’s e-commerce, or magazine, portfolio, or any other business website.
-The bigger your budget, the better your WP website will become.
-But for time being, a simple setup is fine.
+Whether it’s e-commerce, magazine, portfolio, or any other business website, the bigger your budget, the better your WP website will become.
+But for the time being, a simple setup is fine.

 WordPress.com